jamillepp/distance_to_mkad/README.md

 # distance_to_mkad

-Its a simple flask application to calculate the distance between a passed adress and MKAD.
+Its a simple flask application to calculate the distance between a passed address and MKAD.

 # Start app